At Tehran garage, Iranian woman polishes cars and her dreams

 But her initial successes drew resentment from male colleagues — and at times, even sabotage.

-Some tainted her polishing pads with acid to burn the paint of her customers’ cars, she recounted.
+Some tainted her polishing pads with acid to burn the paint off her customers’ cars, she recounted.

 Others tampered with her machines and tore up the costly pads that she purchased with her life’s savings, she said.
 Complaints to the garage’s owner went nowhere and without hard evidence, the police couldn’t help either.